vtortola/RedisClient/README.md

  * Transparent connection management [(more about connection management)](//github.com/vtortola/RedisClient/wiki/Connection-management).
  * Basic output binding [(more about output binding)](//github.com/vtortola/RedisClient/wiki/Getting-results).
  * Server-side scripting through procedures [(more about procedures)](//github.com/vtortola/RedisClient/wiki/Procedures).
+ * A [debugging tool for procedures](//github.com/vtortola/RedisClient/wiki/Procedure-Debugger) is available in this repository.
  * Support for asynchronous, synchronous and "fire and forget" operations.

 #### Simple procedure example